The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Eleonora Canioni practices in Milan, Italy.
+Eleonora Canioni practices practicing medicine in Milan, Italy.
 Ms. Canioni is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Potassium-Aggravated Myotonia, Familial Periodic Paralysis, Myotonia Congenita, and Amyotonia Congenita.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Familial Periodic Paralysis, Potassium-Aggravated Myotonia, Myotonia Congenita, and Amyotonia Congenita.

 Advanced in Familial Periodic Paralysis